WSAU (AM): Establishment in Merrill as WLIN

-Alvin E. O'Konski applied to the Federal Communications Commission (FCC) on February 3, 1947, to build a new radio station at Merrill, Wisconsin.
+Alvin E. O'Konski applied to the Federal Communications Commission (FCC) on February 3, 1947, to build a new radio station in Merrill, Wisconsin.
 At the time, O'Konski was a sitting United States representative; another member of Wisconsin's Congressional delegation, Joseph McCarthy, introduced a bill months later proposing to bar members of Congress or their spouses from owning radio stations.
 McCarthy claimed not to have knowledge of the O'Konski applications for AM and FM stations at Merrill, while O'Konski told a reporter that it was "honorable and legal" for a lawmaker to own a station.
 The application was amended that November to switch from a 500-watt station with unlimited time on 1230 kHz to a 1,000-watt, daytime-only station at 730 kHz, and it was granted on June 16, 1948; construction was quickly completed, and the station was reported on air by August 8.
 The FM application had already been granted and went on the air as WLIN-FM 100.7 on a limited basis.
 However, its operation was pockmarked with technical difficulties; equipment that was shipped to Merrill arrived damaged and several sections of transmission line needed replacement.

 O'Konski applied in 1949 to change frequencies to 550 kHz and add nighttime operation; the FCC approved on March 13, 1950.
 By this time, O'Konski was expanding his broadcasting holdings.
 He applied for a station in Menominee, Michigan, but another group also applied for the frequency.
 Further, troubles were mounting.
 A syndicated column by Drew Pearson noted that one man on O'Konski's congressional payroll actually worked at WLIN, while O'Konski was sued for $17,700 in unpaid transcribed programs used by WLIN; this legal action was settled.